North Carolina Lawmakers Announce Deal on Bathroom Law

 Chad Griffin, president of the LGBT rights organization Human Rights Campaign, tweeted that any lawmaker who supports the bill will be held accountable:

-Many businesses pulled out of North Carolina due to the bathroom law, and the AP estimated this week that it will cost the state $3.76 billion in the next 12 years.
+Many businesses pulled out of North Carolina as a result of the bathroom law, and the AP estimated this week that it will cost the state $3.76 billion in the next 12 years.

 It’s unclear if the changes will be sufficient to convince businesses to return, or if the bill will even pass.
 The repeal faces several votes in the Senate on Thursday, and would then go to the House.